 - Large inventory of manufacturer “standard” gapped cores – click here to check out our inventory

 - Large inventory of un-gapped ferrite cores from various manufacturers including Magnetics, Inc, Ferroxcube, EPCOS/TDK, Fair-Rite Products and more.

 - Machining to electrical or mechanical specifications click here to see the different specifications

-Dexter uses a cell manufacturing process to adjust its manufacturing capacity to meet customer demand.
-Typical lead times are 2 weeks or less.
+- Lead times of 2 weeks or less when raw material is in stock.
+Dexter utilizes a cell manufacturing process to adjust its manufacturing capacity to meet customer demand.
 Urgent demands, small runs and prototypes, are often provided in 1 week or less.

 When an application goes into higher volumes, Dexter will work with the you and manufacturer to develop the proper stocking package to meet your on time delivery needs.